 How to Remember Color Order of Visible Spectrum and Rainbow - ROYGBIV

-Latest update: February 26, 2024.
-Page URL indicates original publication date; meanwhile, times change and the updates continue.
+Latest update: November 30, 2024.
+Page URL indicates original publication date; meanwhile, times change, and the updates continue.

 Remembering the list order of the rainbow and visible light color spectrum is easy: ROYGBIV.